-Merchant cash advances aren’t loans.
+Cash advances aren’t loans.
 They are a form of “factoring,” where a lender – like ourselves, is looking at how much money your company makes – and gives you a cash advance against it.
-When you apply for a merchant cash advance with Delancey Street, we only look at your monthly gross income.
+When you apply for a cash advance with Delancey Street, we only look at your monthly gross income.
 Typically, approvals are generated in 1-2 hours, and it’s possible to get funding in 24 hours.

 Pro’s of cash advances

 - Great for a whole array of businesses